alaraayan/project-1/README.md

 </p>

 ## Challenges
 <p>My main challenge was not the Pac-Man but the ghosts.
-The ghosts move randomly but they stay on a path, and only once that path is no longer valid they choose a new random one.
+The ghosts move along their path, and only once that path is no longer valid, they choose a new one randomly.
 I achieved this in the end with generating a random path for the ghost and then checking if the path is valid or not.
-While the path is not clear for the ghost to move, it keeps creating a random path and checking it.
+And while the path is not clear, the ghost keeps generating a new one.

 ###### Logic for finding a clear path